rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 This card was most commonly found with the Model M5126 Backlit Macintosh Portable.

+The same board is used for both the 1MB and 3MB variants, just with less PSRAM populated.

 #### Applied Engineering MacRam Portable

 This card was expandable up to 8MB in size using 1MB SIPP SRAM modules.